nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

-#### Use case: List all task
+#### Use case: UC04 - List all tasks

 **MSS**

-1. User requests to list all task
+1. User requests to list all tasks
-2. Taskmanager shows a list of all task
+2. Taskmanager shows a list of all tasks
 3. Use case ends.

 **Extensions**

 2a.
-Task list is empty, Taskmanager shows a Task list is empty message.
+Task list is empty

+> 2a1.
+AddressBook feedbacks that the task list is empty
 > Use case ends

-#### Use case: Show list of tasks that is done or event that has passed
+#### Use case: UC05 - Show list of tasks that is done or event that has passed

 **MSS**